-I joined the faculty at Cal State Northridge in January 2000 and am one of the original founding members of the Department of Child and Adolescent Development (established in 2003).
+I joined the faculty at Cal State Northridge in January 2000 and am one of the original founding members of the Department of Child and Adolescent Development.
 Since joining the faculty, one of my consistent priorities has been expanding undergraduate students’ exposure to evidence-based practice and applications regarding the developmental processes of children, adolescents and young adults.

 Where did you go to school?